EXHIBITION ON VIEW: JAN 21-MAY 15, 2021

 CURATED BY ELIZABETH FERRER

 In-person viewing at BRIC will be available during reduced hours, Wed-Sat 11AM-6PM, and at reduced capacity.
-Visitors are encouraged to make a reservation 48 hrs in advance and are asked to limit their time in the space to an hour.
+Visitors are encouraged to reserve tickets using this link and are asked to limit their time in the space to an hour.
 In-person viewing availability is subject to change, in accordance with city and state health authorities.
-Check back soon for the virtual exhibition, which will be on view in early Feb, 2021.